AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

    * This is needed so that the Adobe CDN can validate the source of the requests and pass the `X-Forwarded-*` headers to the AEM application.
 For example,`X-Forwarded-For` is used to determine the client IP.
 So, it becomes the responsibility of the trusted caller (i.e. the customer-managed CDN) to ensure the correctness of the `X-Forwarded-*` headers (see the note below).
    * Optionally, access to Adobe CDN's ingress can be blocked when an `X-AEM-Edge-Key` is not present.
 Please inform Adobe if you need direct access to Adobe CDN's ingress (to be blocked).
+See the [Sample CDN vendor configurations](#sample-configurations) section for configuration examples from leading CDN vendors.

 Before accepting live traffic, you should validate with Adobe's customer support that the end-to-end traffic routing is functioning correctly.